-The bullet points below summarize the total economic impact that NAF El Centro had on the regional economy of Imperial County during NAF EC's fiscal year October 2009 to September 2010.
-The total estimated economic impacts include the direct effects of employment and income; personal spending by employees and transient visitors; local contract expenditures to support Navy operations; and corresponding direct and indirect economic effects estimated using a regional economic impact model.
+The bullet points below summarize the NAF El Centro's impact on the regional economy of Imperial County during its fiscal year October 2009 to September 2010.
+The total estimated economic impacts include the direct effects of employment and income; personal spending by employees and transient visitors; local contract expenditures to support Navy operations;

+and corresponding direct and indirect economic effects estimated using a regional economic impact model.